 "There’s never a question of if you can take advantage all Carnegie Mellon has to offer."

-Each college/school differs in their first-year experience and approach to general education.
+Each college differs in their first-year experience and approach to general education.
 Freshman year will give you a taste of what your academic college has to offer with introductory courses like Introduction to Computing for Creative Practice (SCS), Survey of Design + Workshop (CFA) or the Phage Genomics Research Course (MCS).
 You’ll get a feel for college-level, Carnegie Mellon courses and grow within the campus community as a whole.

 - Chemistry with a minor in Art

-- Business Administration with double major in Human Computer Interaction and minor in Statistics
+- Business Administration with an additional major in Human-Computer Interaction and minor in Statistics